yitsheyzeus/thebook_src/holy_water,_sang_rael.md

 I call this message the Holy Grail, like the cup that contains Jesus' blood.
 The cup is the Earth, when you see moving the "h" to the beginning makes it Heart.. a Heart filled with blood--the family of Jesus Christ.

-###He will pitch his royal tents between the seas at the beautiful holy mountain.
-Yet he will come to his end, and no one will help him.
-Daniel 11:45
+###He will pitch his royal tents between the seas at the beautiful holy mountain. *Yet he will come to his end, and no one will help him.* -Daniel 11:45

 It is here, between the seas of Eden and Revelation that the "royal" tent has always been; the place where the impersonal waters turn to family, and the true message of the Sang Rael ...